This vegan raisin spice cake from my Granny is from the 1940s. It’s vegan, but that’s totally on accident.

 - Cool for at least 15 minutes before removing from the pan.
 If the cake is a little stuck, simply run a knife around the edges (or any exposed parts) to loosen it.
 Cool completely before slicing.
 Makes 16 servings.

 - Thompson raisins are darker and typically have a richer flavour than Sultana raisins.
-My favourite raisins are these fair trade Thompson raisins, but any brand will work.
+My favourite raisins are Thompson raisins, but any kind will work.